 We ask international students to not become victims of the H-1B visa situation when they have so much to offer U.S. employers.
 We know universities are doing all they can to assist international students.
 It’s a complicated scenario for all parties involved.
 We ask international students to become strong job seekers ready to make an impact at U.S firms.

 It’s important for students to know that large and small companies are hiring, and thousands of international students continue to secure H-1B visas every year, across industries and job functions.
 It’s true that the environment for international students has become as complex and unpredictable as ever, but the U.S. remains the most vibrant economy in the world with unmatched employment opportunities for recent college grads.
 International students who have the types of skills employers need, and who make good decisions during their stay in the U.S. that add to their competitiveness as job seekers, will have a shot at great jobs and H-1B visas.

 Marcelo Barros is the founder The International Advantage, a firm specializing in providing job search training for international students who seek U.S. jobs.
-He is also the author of The International Advantage: Get Noticed.
-Get Hired!, a job search guide for international students.
-Marcelo Barros partners with over 50 U.S. universities to provide extra help to assist international students with their quest to find U.S. employment.
+He's the author of The International Advantage Get Hired Video Course, designed to help international students secure jobs in the U.S. Marcelo Barros partners with over 50 U.S. universities to provide extra help to assist international students with their quest to find U.S. employment.
 The next stop for The International Advantage program is University of Pittsburgh, Katz Graduate School of Business, January 24.